linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 4    | 24    | 24 inches = 2.0 feet  | 24 inches = 2.0 feet | Pass      |
 | 5    | 33    | 33 inches = 2.75 feet | 33 inches = 2.0 feet | Fail      |

+The failed tests indicate an error exists in the `InchesToFeet` class.
 Recall how division works in Java.
 If both operands are integers, the result is an integer and any remainder is discarded.
 However, if either operand is a floating point number, the result is a floating point number.

 | Expression | Value |
 | ---------- | ----- |